srid/ka/guide/VSCode memo extension.md

-Use this with your ka notebook.
+Use this with your Ka open by side, for now.